stt-datacore/website/static/crew/garak_secretagent_crew.md

 rarity: 5
 series: "ds9"
 memory_alpha: ""
-bigbook_tier:
+bigbook_tier: 10
-events:
+events: 8
-in_portal:
+in_portal: false
-published: false
+published: true
 ---

+Another simple tailor who we can curiously take at face value.
+He's almost a strict downgrade from Obsidian Garak and his only particularly notable attributes are a variant-best CMD for his half dozen events and a vanity collection spot.